ClarkNarvas/ClarkNarvas.com/about.markdown

 Hey there, I'm Clark.

-First, I'll get personal stuff out of the way: my pronouns are he/him and I'm a 16-year-old from 🇬🇧🇵🇭; my dad is an architect, and my mum is a nurse; I have two sisters (who are both twins), Pauline, who writes a blog and is a DevRel, and Gemmalyn, an online author.
+First, I'll get personal stuff out of the way: my pronouns are he/him and I'm a 16-year-old from 🇬🇧🇵🇭; my dad is an architect, and my mum is a nurse; I have two sisters (who are both twins), [Pauline](https://pawlean.com), who writes a content creator and works in [Developer Relations](https://pawlean.com/2021/07/02/as-of-today-im-building-communities-full-time.), and Gemmalyn, an online author.

 I do many things!
 I can't really summarise it in a short and sweet tagline - but to elaborate:

-### The 'Nerditist'
+### The "Nerditist"

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Always been a techie... <a href="https://twitter.com/hashtag/ThrowBack?src=hash&amp;ref_src=twsrc%5Etfw">#ThrowBack</a> <a href="https://twitter.com/hashtag/TB?src=hash&amp;ref_src=twsrc%5Etfw">#TB</a> <a href="https://twitter.com/hashtag/Tech?src=hash&amp;ref_src=twsrc%5Etfw">#Tech</a> <a href="https://t.co/QBpoj7uAAn">pic.twitter.com/QBpoj7uAAn</a></p>&mdash; CLARK NARVAS 🤓 (he/him) (@clarknarvas) <a href="https://twitter.com/clarknarvas/status/1076806941878484992?ref_src=twsrc%5Etfw">December 23, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script><br>

 For a lot of my life, I was bullied for looking like the stereotypical Asian nerd.
-I coined the term 'nerditist' in Year 6 and ended up embracing it, because it's true!
+I coined the term "nerditist" in Year 6 and ended up embracing my nerd identity, because it's true!

 When I was little, in between shopping trips, my parents would bring me to my favourite store, the Apple Store.
-We'd come there regularly, and I became pretty fascinated with technology.
-Little me would find it magical, but actual, real magic.
+We'd go there regularly, and I became pretty fascinated with technology.
+Little me saw it like magic, it's magic I still feel today.

-Amid my curiosity, I created wanna-be operating systems on Microsoft PowerPoint, scattered with hyperlinks and fancy transitions.
+Amid my curiosity, I created wannabe operating systems on Microsoft PowerPoint, scattered with hyperlinks and fancy transitions.
 I'd eventually start coding in Visual Basic, HTML, CSS, Python and a little bit of Ruby.

 My appreciation for technology was never a little phase - it grew and blossomed!